New theatre show about living on Mars

 Coinciding with Engineers Week 2018, this show emerged from collaboration between ESA and CIT Blackrock Castle Observatory in Cork, where Niamh is their artist in residence.

-Awarded project funding from Science Foundation Ireland, Niamh began working with the ESA’s European Astronaut Centre in 2017, where she was provided access to see the work of the centre and record interviews with ESA engineers, scientists and astronauts (excerpts of which are included in the production).
+Awarded project funding from Science Foundation Ireland and ESERO Ireland, Niamh began working with the ESA’s European Astronaut Centre in 2017, where she was provided access to see the work of the centre and record interviews with ESA engineers, scientists and astronauts (excerpts of which are included in the production).